phaag/nfdump/README.md

 ### Compression
-Binary data files can optionally be compressed using either the fast LZO1X-1 compression, LZ4 or the efficient but slow bzip2 methode.
+Binary data files can optionally be compressed using either the fast LZO1X-1 compression, LZ4 or the efficient but slow bzip2 method.
-If you compress automatically flows while they are collected, LZO1X-1 or LZ4 methodes are recommended. bzip2 uses about 30 times more CPU than LZO1X-1.
+If you compress automatically flows while they are collected, LZO1X-1 or LZ4 methods are recommended. bzip2 uses about 30 times more CPU than LZO1X-1.
 Use bzip2 to archive netflow data, which may reduce the disk usage again by a factor of 2.
 The compression of flow files can be changed any time with nfdump -J <num>